 Yoga Teachers: Are You Practicing With Your Students?

-As a yoga teacher, I’m constantly looking for more tools to add to my teaching repertoire because each student learns differently.
+As a yoga teacher, I’m constantly looking for more tools to add to my teaching repertoire, because each student learns differently.
 Cues, visual demonstrations, and prop setups aren’t universal.
 Visual demonstrations, which can come in the form of demos or practicing alongside students (or a mixture of both), clearly convey what is being asked physically of the student.
 One of the questions that I typically get from newer yoga teachers is whether or not they should practice with their students.
 It’s an interesting question worth exploring.

 Is there anything wrong with practicing with your students?

 The downside to practicing with your students is that it can stunt your teaching growth.
 By walking around and observing, you can see if your verbal cueing is effective.
 You will see your students respond, or not.
-This teaches you to adjust your cue when something isn’t working or save it in your teaching bank when it does.
-Observing your classes helps you see your student’s progress in real-time and gives you the opportunity to help struggling students.
+This teaches you to adjust your cue when something isn’t working, or save it in your teaching bank when it does.
+Observing your classes helps you see your students’ progress in real-time and gives you the opportunity to help struggling students.
 You can also praise and acknowledge your students and their accomplishments.

 So, I Can’t Practice With My Students at All?

 The culture of the setting where you’re teaching might dictate a tendency to practice with students.
 Can this be broken?
 Yes.
 Incrementally and through conversation, you can communicate to your students that you will be walking around to better serve them.
-You still might practice along 90 percent of the time, but little by little, your verbal cueing will get stronger and students will learn that they can start listening to their body’s movements rather than basing their movements on those of their teacher.
+You still might practice along 90 percent of the time.
+But little by little, your verbal cueing will get stronger.
+And students will learn that they can start listening to their body’s movements rather than basing their movements on those of their teacher.

 Safety Considerations—Physical and Emotional